sigpwny/sigpwny.github.io-archive/_meetings/Game-Hacking.md

 {% include single-meeting.html  %}

 # Game Hacking
 This meeting is about hacking games.
 We will be using an FPS Game to demonstrate so bring your **mouse** in order to make playing the game easier!
 Make sure to download Cheat Engine for this meeting.
-Mac can be a bit tricky to set everything up on — you need to disable "System Integrity Protection".
-You can do so, or pair up with someone who has a Windows laptop handy.
-If you are having trouble installing it on your Mac, you can set a Windows VM.
-Otherwise, you can always pair up with someone using a Windows computer.
-If none of those options are available, there are CTF problems that do not require Cheat Engine you can work on.
+As of now, the buffer overflow attack and format string attack only are supported on the Mac binary. **Note: MacOS plans to discontinue support for 32 bit apps.
+In the future, AssaultCube will not work on Macs.** Also, the health challenge needs to be fixed.